-Zoey & Luca's Relationship On 'grownish' Is Getting Even More Complicated For One Reason Only
+Why Zoey & Luca's Relationship On 'grownish' Just Keeps Getting More Complicated

 Zoey on grown-ish is grown now!
 She’s a sophomore and not a lowly freshman; she has a new car; and she has a grip on things, you know?
 Well, at least, that’s what she thinks.
 In reality, Zoey is just slightly less green than the day she first stepped foot on campus, but at least she’s got her friends to back her up.
 She has Luca, her boyfriend, too, but Luca and Zoey’s relationship on Grown-ish is getting more complicated by the minute — and it’s because they’re using their phones to communicate.